webpack/webpack.js.org/src/content/configuration/other-options.md

 };
 ```

-T> You can override any properties in loader context as webpack copies all properties defined in `loader` to the loader context.
+T> You can override properties in the loader context as webpack copies all properties that are defined in the `loader` to the loader context.

 ## `parallelism`